joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 </div>

 These properties have different values on different operating systems.
-For example, Mac and Windows each have a different native path to the user’s desktop directory.
+For example, Mac and Windows each have a different native path to the user's desktop directory.
 However, the `File.desktopDirectory` property points to an appropriate directory path on every platform.
 To write applications that work well across platforms, use these properties as the basis for referencing other